samudeluca24/comp0035_pbl4/pbl4-5.md

 ## Problem 5: Find the unique values for categorical data

 Checking the unique values for categorical data could help to identify if there are any inconsistent entries.
-The only categorical column that we have is Type so try to identify the unique values for this column.
+The only categorical column that we have is `Type` so try to identify the unique values for this column.

-Use `df['ColName'].unique()`.
+Use [`df['ColName'].unique()`](https://pandas.pydata.org/docs/reference/api/pandas.Series.unique.html).

-Deal with any inconsistent values.
+Address (fix) any inconsistent values.
+For example, whitespace can be removed using the

 ## Problem 6: Merge the data with another data set to add the country codes